Oil & acrylic painting on canvas,

 67cm x 67cm.

 Framed in raw timber and ready to hang.

-This is contrasted against the She Sells Sea Shells tongue twister, which is inspired by the Victoria- era fossil hunter named Mary Anning.
+This is in contrast to the Sea Shells tongue twister, which was inspired by the Victoria- era fossil hunter named Mary Anning.
 As pioneering palaeontologist, Anning was responsible for the discovery of several categories of animals.
-The names of women like Mary Anning, who succeeded in the face of prejudice, remain largely uncelebrated in popular culture; hence the rhyme sits behind the subject’s head.
+The names of women like Mary Anning, who succeeded in the face of prejudice, remain largely uncelebrated in popular culture, while the sexy mermaid remains popular; hence the rhyme sits behind the subject’s head.

 Returns & Refund Policy

 If you are unhappy with your purchase, you may return your artwork in it's original condition within 14 days for a refund.
 Return postage is at the cost of the buyer.

 Free standard postage within Australia.
 Quotes for postage overseas available upon request.